nevrome/NTU.R.tidyverse.intro.2h.2022/data/README.md

-This data was taken from the palmerpenguins R package: https://allisonhorst.github.io/palmerpenguins
+This data was taken as a random subset of the palmerpenguins R package: https://allisonhorst.github.io/palmerpenguins

-For didactic purposes, one penguins weight was changed from unknown to 150kg.
-Scary...